jlama/powertagd/README.md

 On Linux it should be something like `/dev/ttyACM0`<br>
 On macOS it should be something like `/dev/cu.usbmodemXXXXXXXX`

-4. (Optional) Run a network scan and pick the "best" channel:
+4. (Optional) Run a network scan and choose a channel.
+The closer the dBm value is to 0, the stronger the signal.
+In the following example the best picks would be channel 12 or 13.
     ```
     $ powertagctl -d /dev/xxx scan
     ...